Imperal Docs

 "name": "spotify_refresh_token",

-"description": "OAuth refresh token written by extension after authorize.",
+"description": "OAuth refresh token written by extension after this user authorizes.",

 "required": false,